PedroTort/Robot-TicTacToe/README.md

 # Oficinas2
-Repository destined to the project of the discipline Oficinas 2
+Repository destined to the code of the project of the robot to play Tic Tac Toe, in real life, against the player.
+We used tecnologics such like OpenCV to the image recognition, TensorFlow for the image repository training.